carmelo0x63/CLI-tools/Bash/README.md

 Simple script to check + display OS version

 `get_golang.sh`:
+Script to automate the installation of Go on various platforms: Linux/Macos, Intel/AMD, ARM **NOTE**: on macos, the script depends on the presence of GNU `grep`
 - case first install:
 ```
 [!]
 It looks as if you don't have a Go binary on your system